 Located in: Poland

 Warsaw University of Life Sciences (WULS-SGGW) was established in 1816 in Warsaw, Poland.
 It is a public university and the largest in the country.
-Nowadays, the university has 13 faculties, one of which is for veterinary science.
+Nowadays, the university has 13 faculties, one for veterinary science.
 The campus of the university is located in the southernmost district of the city.
-It also has a historic part with a palace there that dates back to the 18th century.
+It also has a historical part with a palace that dates back to the 18th century.

-The city of Warsaw is the capital and the largest city in Poland with a population of 1,8 million people.
+Warsaw is the capital and the largest city in Poland, with a population of 1,8 million people.
 Here, you will never run out of activities and places to visit.
 No matter if you prefer seeing the historical site of the city or the modern entertainment part with clubs and parks.
 The old town district was designated a UNESCO World Heritage Site.

 Not long after the establishment of the university, in the summer of 1824, the veterinary faculty was founded.
 Nowadays, it welcomes not only Polish students but also international students who wish to study veterinary medicine in English abroad.